rockstor/rockstor-installer/README.md

 ### Special mention:
 - ARM64EFI

-We are very exited to welcome contributions for the innovative [Traverse Ten64](https://www.crowdsupply.com/traverse-technologies/ten64) AArch64 platform.
+We are very excited to welcome contributions for the innovative [Traverse Ten64](https://www.crowdsupply.com/traverse-technologies/ten64) AArch64 platform.
 [Traverse technologies](https://traverse.com.au/) are an important contributor to the [rockstor-core](https://github.com/rockstor/rockstor-core) code base and have been instrumental in achieving our initial AArch64 aims.
 The resulting installer is intended to supports 64-bit ARM systems that implement the [Embedded Boot](https://github.com/ARM-software/ebbr) or [Server boot](https://github.com/ARM-software/sbsa-acs) standard.